ras-e/emotion-audio-classifier/README.md

 ```
 python src/preprocess.py --mode process --augment --use_enhanced_features
 ```

+Optional:

 - Run the main.py file to train the model (Parameters can be modified in main.py to either kfold, or a 80, 20 split)

+Required:

+This will use the model saved in /model .
+A pre-trained model is comitted to the repository with a 77% accuracy.
 - Run the UI for an interface to submit a .wav audio sample and visualize plots